avigna/twitter-analysis/README.md

 ### Resources
 [Learn twarc](https://scholarslab.github.io/learn-twarc/): mostly for v1, but some overlap with v2.
 Hopefully a complete and robust documentation for v2 soon.

-[twittercommunity](https://twittercommunity.com/): forums of users discussing their experiences, questions, and solutions while data mining on Twitter.
+https://twittercommunity.com/: forums of users discussing their experiences, questions, and solutions while data mining on Twitter.

+[Search Tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction): Twitter Developer official "get started" on how to search Tweets.

+[Rules and Filtering](https://developer.twitter.com/en/docs/twitter-api/enterprise/rules-and-filtering/operators-by-product): rules and filters that are available for the Enterprise version of Twitter.
+Most of them probably work on Twarc2 with the Academic Research product track, or at least they don't throw an error.
+This is a very good resource for advanced searches, but, again, beware of compatibility.

 ### Queries: basics